Unthrottled/ultra-marathon/content/index.md

 ---
 title: 'The Ultramarathon'
 metaTitle: "Ultramarathon"
+metaDescription: "This is the meta description"
 ---

 # Preface

 Although I did not know it at the time, April 2017 marked the start of the next big chapter of my life.
-The shear amount of stubbornness fueled the past 4 years of diligent work.
+The past 4 years of diligent work has been fueled by a mix of discipline and stubbornness.
-For the uninitiated the image below is going to be a large part of what is discussed in later chapters.
+For the uninitiated, the chapters in this book will explain the stories behind the image below.

 ![Contributions Graph](./images/contributions.png)

 > [Link to my profile](https://github.com/Unthrottled)

 Since starting as a _professional_ software developer back in 2015, I have never worked a job that contributes to open source.
-What you see above, is small window into the world that exists outside the 8 hours spent developing software for food.
+What you see above, is small window into the world that exists outside the 8 hours spent developing software, to put food on my plate.
 This only really paints a vague and unclear picture of how my time was spent.

 In fact, here is a list of some true statements and rhetorical questions I think you can derive _only_ from observing my contribution graph: